 “In 22 studies where CBD, CBG, or CBD in combination with THC were administered, a reduction in the levels of at least one inflammatory cytokine was observed, and in 24 studies, some improvements in disease or disability were apparent,” reads a 2021 systematic review about cannabinoids and inflammatory cytokines.

 COVID-19 causes an immune response known as a cytokine storm.
-A large amount of inflammatory cytokines are released in the body, creating this cytokine storm that can damage your tissue and organs.
+A large number of inflammatory cytokines are released in the body, creating this cytokine storm that can damage your tissue and organs.
 The impact of cannabinoids on inflammatory cytokines could prove cannabis to be a beneficial treatment for COVID-19.

 Talk With a Holistic Doctor About COVID-19 & Cannabis